starvagrant/toh/toh.markdown/epilogue.md

 "You know, I just dealt with this dilemma before..."

 "There's so much trailing off in your voice.
-Are you back in the present yet."
+Are you back in the present yet?"

 "It was a conundrum.
 I was given a choice.
-I could give my life to save an ancient text, or save myself and trust in a less detailed version that survived to the present day."
+I could give my life to save an ancient text, or save myself and trust on a less detailed version that survived to the present day."

 "Which did you pick?"